mounter7/typiz/README.md

 ```
 typiz -m <message> -n <number of times> -t <delay time>
 ```
-- m: Message
-  (The message you want to type)
+- m: Message (The message you want to type)
-- n: Number of times
-  (How many times that you want to type the message)
+- n: Number of times (How many times you want to type the message)
-- t: Delay time
-  (Free time you want to setup your mouse cursor)
+- t: Delay time (The amount of time you want to set up your mouse cursor)

 for example:
 ```